IBM/oms-buc-customization-by-configuration/README.md

   * The Order search and Shipment search pages can be customized via configuration to add extra search fields that are supported by the IBM Sterling Order Management API.
   * Tables that are displayed on the Order and Shipment pages include a predefined set of columns.
 You can add more columns to show any additional data that is retrievable by the IBM Sterling Order Management API.
   * Order, Shipment, and Inventory details pages include a Summary section that display a predefined set of data fields.
 You can add more fields to show information that is retrievable by the IBM Sterling Order Management API.
+  * More fields could be added to the Settings/Configurations/Data fields tab in order to allow the tenant to control its visibility.
 * This repository provides:
   * Sample code that you can use as a reference to customize the different areas mentioned in the overview
   * A script to upload the content to your tenant